-integrated?
+Are water-related issues integrated?
 Long- term time horizon (years) Please explain Long- term business objectives No, water-related issues were reviewed but not considered as strategically relevant/significant 16-20 In 2015 our Board undertook a major strategic review resulting in a fundamental transformation of Centrica with new long-term business objectives; moving the company from a centralised asset-based business towards a customer focussed energy services and supply model.
 This strategy is based on a world moving towards a low carbon future.
-We are investing £1 bn in establishing market-leading business units such as Centrica Business Solutions (CBS) and Centrica Home Solutions (CHS) which we believe will play a significant role in de-carbonising the energy sector.
-We have recently introduced our Responsible Business Ambitions which include our long-term commitments on climate change aligned with Paris including performance goals out to 2030 to help our customers reduce their carbon emissions, to enable the energy system to de-carbonise and to reduce our own emissions to Net Zero by 2050.
+We are investing over £1 bn in establishing market-leading business units such as Centrica Business Solutions (CBS) and Hive in British Gas which we believe will play a significant role in de-carbonising the energy sector.
+Our Responsible Business Ambitions included our long-term commitments on climate change aligned with Paris including performance goals out to 2030 to help our customers reduce their carbon emissions, to enable the energy system to de-carbonise and to reduce our own emissions to Net Zero by 2050.
 Water related issues were considered only insofar as they impact upon our target markets, products and services we aim to offer and capital investment we intend to make.
-As we transform Centrica, our exposure to water related issues such as freshwater quantity is significantly reducing particularly as we reduce our ownership of water intensive assets so investigating beyond 20 years would be irrelevant to our objectives. long-term No, water-related issues were reviewed but not considered as strategically relevant/significant 16-20 The Board and the Executive have dedicated meetings each year to review and develop strategy.
+Our Responsible Business Ambitions have subsequently been retired and superseded by our People & Planet goals aimed at helping customers live more sustainably.
+As we transform Centrica, our exposure to water related issues such as access to freshwater is significantly reducing particularly as we reduce our ownership of water intensive assets so investigating beyond 20 years would be irrelevant to our objectives.
+Strategy for achieving long-term objectives No, water-related issues were reviewed but not considered as strategically relevant/significant 16-20 The Board and the Executive have dedicated meetings each year to review and develop strategy.
 In line with our business objectives externalities are assessed including market, competitive, technology, regulatory and policy aspects primarily related to energy markets.
 Water related issues are only considered insofar that they influence energy markets.
 An example is when we review the individual aspects of energy markets within member EU states.
 Those with a significant and/or increasing hydroelectric sector are likely to have less attractive markets for low-carbon energy solutions compared with a member state with a largely fossil-fuel based system.
 Conversely, there may be opportunities for our route to market services for hydroelectric power generators.
 This will all be assessed through our long-term strategic business planning, however beyond 20 years, the degree of uncertainty undermines the quality of the assessment.
 To date, no strategically significant water related issues have been identified within our target markets.
 Financial planning No, water-related issues were reviewed but not considered as strategically relevant/significant 16-20 Our financial planning and capital allocation are not significantly influenced by water related issues over the long term so investigating beyond 20 years would be irrelevant to our objectives.
 Water commodity costs are not significant for our business and reducing further as we transform.
-We plan to invest £1bn into growth businesses which are not associated with significant water risks or impacts.
+We have invested £1bn into growth businesses which are not associated with significant water risks or impacts.